How to congratulate someone, even when it’s hard

 Congratulating others is easy and fun, right?
 Like when your friend worked really hard and got that awesome job making twice the money you do?
 Or when your co-worker landed the big promotion that should’ve been yours…but his dad plays golf with the boss?
 Well okay, it’s not always easy and fun.
 Occasionally, we find ourselves mostly happy but partly jealous of someone.
 (Or mostly annoyed and partly super ticked off.
 Umm…you get the idea.)
+And that might make it even harder to figure out how to congratulate someone.

 Inspired?
 Create and share by tagging @hallmarkstores.